-- C++ Compiler: - Linux: GNU Compiler Collection.
+• C++ Compiler:

-• Mac OS X: Clang (Xcode 4).
+- Linux: GNU Compiler Collection. - Mac OS X: Clang (Xcode 5 or 6).

-In Xcode 4, you will also need to install the command line tools (via Xcode->Preferences->Downloads).
+You will also need to install the command line tools (via Xcode->Preferences->Downloads).

-In Xcode 5, you may need to run xcode-select --install from the command line if the above method does not work.
+In Xcode 5 and 6, you may need to run xcode-select --install from the command line if the above method does not work.

-- Windows: Visual Studio 2011, either Express or Higher Editions. - Linux/Mac only: Make
+- Windows: Visual Studio 2012, either Express or Higher Editions. - Linux/Mac only: Make

-On Linux, we recommend that you use CMake as provided through the package management system of your distribution, unless this does not meet the minimum version requirement of CMake 2.6.4.
+On Linux, we recommend that you use CMake as provided through the package management system of your distribution, unless this does not meet the minimum version requirement of CMake 2.8.4.
 In that case, we recommend you install it using the Linux binary installer for the latest version of CMake, available with instructions from the Kitware download site.
 This installer is highly portable and should work on the vast majority of distributions.